uploadedminds/synthetic-twin-agents-study/README.md

-# Study: The Potential of Synthetic Twin Agents for Personalized Behavioural Interventions
+# Empirical study: The Potential of Synthetic Twin Agents for Personalized Behavioural Interventions at Scale

 Evidence from a Proof-of-Concept Study Using Personality-Tailored Advertisements